nerdfiles/The-Moral-Observer/readme.markdown

 8. [Chapter 7](https://github.com/nerdfiles/The-Moral-Observer/blob/master/Chapter-7.markdown): Toward an Afterword
 9. [Chapter 8](https://github.com/nerdfiles/The-Moral-Observer/blob/master/Chapter-8.markdown): Afterword

+##§ Requirements

+The following list consists of certain technological requirements in order to read, or view, this text.
+The Author will take certain and essential measures in order to ensure that the publication can be parsed or interpreted by as many "readers" as considered necessary.
+Open Source formats will be preferred and set at a higher priority over non-Open Source formats.

 ##§ License

-The "license" for This Book can be found on its [LICENSE](https://github.com/nerdfiles/The-Moral-Observer/blob/master/LICENSE) Page.
+The "license" for this text can be found on its [LICENSE](https://github.com/nerdfiles/The-Moral-Observer/blob/master/LICENSE) Page.